dripton/Slugathon/README.txt

 4. Add some users and passwords to ~/.slugathon/globalprefs/passwd (See slugathon/docs/passwd.txt for an example of the format.)

-5. In one terminal, run "python slugathon-server"
+5. In one terminal, run "python slugathon server"

-6. In a second terminal (on the same or a different computer) run "python slugathon-client"
+6. In a second terminal (on the same or a different computer) run "python slugathon client"

-7. If you want multiple human players, then in a third terminal, (on the same or a different computer), run "python slugathon-client", picking a different player.
+7. If you want multiple human players, then in a third terminal, (on the same or a different computer), run "python slugathon client", picking a different player.

 (You can add up to a total of 6 players.)